include-cpp/include-cpp.github.io/resources/inclusion/index.md

 ## Intro

-Conferences, websites, organizations, and meetings can unwittingly exclude people who differ from the mainstream.
+Conferences, websites, organizations, and workplaces can unwittingly exclude people who differ from the mainstream.
 This page collects resources to help include more people by accommodating differences.

 ## General Advice